 This is a two-year program that brings together 10-15 Fellows to focus on the challenges that leaders in the fire service face as they relate to inclusiveness and diversity, and the impacts they have on the fire and emergency service, particularly the IAFC and its members.

 The goal of the program is to establish a cohort of participants that represents diversity across the fire service.
 It will then give the Fellows an opportunity to learn from each other, develop solutions to current and emerging issues, and to share those solutions with the IAFC community, all while enhancing themselves as leaders and ambassadors of the IAFC.

-It is envisioned that the Fellows would come together twice a year, once at FRI, and then at another assigned conference, for a two-to three-day immersion and discussion on subject areas that will be identified by the co-leaders of the cohort.
+Fellows come together twice a year, once at FRI, and then at another assigned conference, for a two-to three-day immersion and discussion on subject areas that will be identified by the co-leaders of the cohort.

 Fellows are expected to be active in the IAFC; for example:

 - seek out speaking opportunities at IAFC conferences

 - write for IAFC On Scene and IAFC blogs,

 - present to various IAFC divisions and sections, and

 - advise and make recommendations to the IAFC Human Relations Committee, IAFC leadership and Board of Directors on leadership issues for inclusiveness and diversity.

 Each Fellow may be assigned a seasoned mentor and is expected to interact with the mentor on a regular basis to get experiential guidance on their development as leaders.